dias-bruno/ActiveCA/README.md

 their corresponding episode weights.
-Origins and destinations are categorized, and it is possible to investigate active travel (number of episodes and their duration) for broad categories of purposes (e.g., travel to work or school, travel to other’s home).
+Origins and destinations are categorized, and it is possible to investigate active travel (number of episodes and their duration) for broad categories of purposes (e.g., travel to work or school, travel to other’s home). {ActiveCA} also include some socioeconomic variables from the GSS Main Files to facilitate profiling the survey’s respondents.

 The data covers cycles Cycles 2 (1986), 7 (1992), 12 (1998), 19 (2005),
 24 (2010), and 29 (2015), spanning a period of almost thirty years.